ericgerson/Birthday-Countdown-App/README.md

 # Birthday-Countdown-App
 App prompts user for input of birthday (m, d, y).
 Outputs birth-date, your age,  current date &amp; time,  and months/days till your next birthday.
+Coded using HTML, CSS and JS.